mode19/humanreadable/docs/_posts/2018-03-01-Quick-and-dirty-software-metrics-using-awk.md

 23
 9144
 ```
-One way is to using a UNIX script to calculate some basic metrics such as averages.
+One way is to use a UNIX script to calculate some basic metrics such as averages.
 We can [cat](https://en.wikipedia.org/wiki/Cat_(Unix)) the file to standard output and pipe the data into our script as follows:

 ```
 cat numbers.txt | ~/bin/calc.sh